Our favourite hotels and restaurants in East Gippsland

 Sardine Eatery Inside

-© Sardine Eatery
+© Sardine Dining

-Sardine Eatery + Bar, Paynesville
+Sardine Dining, Paynesville

 Forget the tinned variety, this is sardines as you’ve never known them.
 Named after the local delicacy, this chef-hatted (awarded in its first year no less) waterfront restaurant overlooking the Gippsland Lakes in Paynesville is headed up by former Vue de Monde chef Mark Briggs.
 The menu changes with the tide, offering a creative twist on fruits of the sea and prime farmed produce.
 Hot tip: chef’s selection menu is an absolute winner.